 Jamie:Welcome back to episode four of the Verde podcast.
 Every week we talk to local business leaders and entrepreneurs to understand the real story that doesn’t make it to the spotlight, but is how actual businesses are actually built here in Chicago.
-Today we have Ryan Coon, whose the co founder of Rentalutions.
+Today we have Ryan Coon, whose the co founder of Rentalutions, now known as Avail.
 I’ve known Ryan for about five years now.
 We both were a part of the introductory class at 1871, the first people to move in before they had furniture and everything like that, and we’ve gotten to know each other pretty well over the last few years, so that’s been cool and it’s really fun to be in his office right now and see what the business has grown, because it’s really impressive and I’m actually a customer of Ryan’s business.

 So Ryan, tell me a little bit about ..
 So welcome, first of all.

 Jamie:Glad to have you here.
 So tell me a little bit about how and why you started the business, and what gave you the idea and what motivated you to take it from the idea stage to the actual business stage.

 Ryan:Absolutely.
 So my co founder Lawrence and I started the business back in 2012, and we did so out of personal experience.
 Before starting the company, Lawrence and I both worked at large investment banks, and we were both managing small rental properties on the side.
 And we weer managing properties with Excel, Craigslist, Chase Quick pay, and it this duck taped together home grown solution for property management that didn’t really work, and Lawrence and I realized there’s got to be a better way.
 We started looking into the market and realized that the big institutional owners who owned hundreds or thousands of units, those owners have had software for decades.
 Now, it’s shitty, it’s clunky, it’s expensive, and Lawrence and I had said, “Why isn’t there something out there for landlords like us?”